 The AFTR Exam:

-The Exam consists of 100 multiple-choice & True/False questions.
+The Exam consists of 100 multiple-choice questions.
 The exam is delivered through our website and must be completed within a 3 hour time allotment.
-The exam is open book and will cover the material presented in all 3 chapters of the AFTR Course materials.
-Successful passing of the exam requires at least a 70% score, and multiple attempts are acceptable until the 70% passing grade is achieved.
+The exam is open book and will cover the material presented in the AFTR Course materials.
+Successful passing of the exam requires at least a 70% score.
 The Exam must be successfully completed prior to December 31st to qualify for the AFSR Course record of completion from the IRS.

 The Record of Completion: